dusanlazic/avala/docs/docs/client/index.md

         "password": "' OR 1=1 --"
     }

-    response = requests.post(f"http://{target}:5000/login", json=payload)
+    response = requests.post(url, json=payload)
     return response.text
 ```

 ---

-To get started, first you will need to prepare your workspace and install Avala library. 🚀
+To get started, first you will need to prepare your workspace and [install Avala library](./setup.md). 🚀